Frequently Asked Questions / Team Traditions

 What is the typical practice schedule?

 After school practice (also referred to as 8th Hour) lasts until 5:30 pm.
 8th hour practice runs from August until Regionals in early February.
 Swimmers who make State will have 8th hour until after State.
-Morning practices are from 7:00-8:00 am Monday - Thursday.
+Morning practices are from typically 7:00-8:00 am Monday - Thursday.
 Morning practices run October through January.
 Swimmers are expected to come to at least 2 morning practices a week.

 What is the typical meet schedule?